hb9hkn/CW_Training/CW_Stories/README.md

 ### ⚖️ Preprocessing:
 - Special characters are stripped and replaced with basic punctuation to improve readability.
-- Files are provided at **five different speeds**, starting from beginner-friendly to more advanced.
+- Files are provided at **five different starting speeds**, starting from beginner-friendly to more advanced.

 ### 🏁 Training Method:
 1. Start at the speed where you can understand **at least 80%** of the text.